Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 Fork Zcash Repository
 *********************

-This step assumes you are starting with a new Github/Gitlab environment.
+First, fork a repository `according to standard instructions <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo>`_ by navigating to the respository and clicking the 'fork' icon at the top right corner of the page.

-If you have already forked the Zcash repository, please continue to :ref:`Create Branch` section.
-Otherwise, open up a terminal and issue the below commands:
+Then, open up a terminal and issue the below commands:

 .. note:: Please replace ``your_username``, with your actual Github username

 .. code-block:: bash

     git clone git@github.com:your_username/zcash.git
     cd zcash
     git remote set-url origin git@github.com:your_username/zcash.git